-Lentil Pilaf with Caramelized Onions is a delicious side dish or a nutrient balanced Vegetarian one pot dish.
+Lentil Pilaf with Caramelized Onions is a delicious side dish or a wholesome Vegetarian one pot dish.

 Baharat is the Arabic word for spices.
 This mixture of spices is sold in Middle Eastern markets and will vary from country to country.
 Kalustyans, a store here in NYC that features international foods, sells Baharat from many different countries.
 In this pilaf, I used Lebanese Baharat.
 You can also use raz el hanout.

 This is a very simple pilaf, but what makes this dish special is the caramelized onions.
 I am not a raw onion fan.
 To me they are right up there with avocados, eggplant and all other foods that are on my Hate List.
 Slightly cooked onions with their slimy texture have the same effect on me.
 If you have noticed in my recipes, I always chop onions very small so they just disintegrate into the gravy of whatever I am making, so I get the flavor without the slimy texture.
 The only way I have learned to appreciate onions is in the form of caramelized onions.
 The natural sweetness comes out and when mixed with a large plate of rice and vermicelli, the texture doesn’t bother at all!

 For some other Middle Eastern inspired dishes, check these out to complete this meal!